 Apple’s Preview app also allows you to mark up your PDF documents, fill in forms, and sign them.
 The Markup toolbar includes icons for sketching, drawing, adding shapes, typing text, adding signatures, and adding pop-up notes.

-The good news is that there are plenty of alternatives for Mac users wanting to create their own PDF documents.
+There are plenty of alternatives to Nitro PDF for Mac users wanting to create their own PDF documents.
 We believe that the best PDF editor is PDFelement.
 It’s easy to use, offers a choice of versions with different capabilities, and is significantly cheaper than Nitro PDF.

 But that’s not your only option.
-Those who value a simpler app should consider Readdle PDF Expert, the fastest and most intuitive PDF editor I’ve used.
-Or, if your priority is Optical Character Recognition, ABBYY FineReader produces the best results, and the app with the most flexible export options is Able2Extract Professional.
+Those who value a simpler app should consider PDF Expert, the fastest and most intuitive PDF editor I’ve used.

 Only you know which app will best meet your needs.
 Read our Best PDF Editor roundup and create a shortlist, then download the trial versions to evaluate them for yourself.